-"I cannot thank you enough for your wonderful support and kindness and wish you all at Point of Return continuing success in helping people worldwide to be released from the shackles of these terrible drugs. - Eileen (Mirtazepine)
+"I cannot thank you enough for your wonderful support and kindness and wish you all at Point of Return continuing success in helping people worldwide to be released from the shackles of these terrible drugs. - Eileen (Mirtazepinne)

-- Skilled Experts guiding you throughout the process
+- An in-home program with skilled experts guiding you throughout the progress

-- *Nutraceuticals specially formulated to help ease symptoms, these are utilized throughout the whole process
+- *Nutraceuticals specially formulated to help ease Mirtazepine withdrawal symptoms, these are utilized throughout the whole process

 - Unlike herbs and many vitamins, our nutraceuticals will not interact with any medications

-- 24/7 discussion board with encouraging members and knowledgeable mentors
+- FREE 24/7 discussion board with expert mentors and encouraging members

-- Recommendations for addressing Mirtazapine withdrawal symptoms
+- Strategies for addressing symptoms

 Thank you also to the beloved mentors who selflessly volunteer their time coaching and encouraging, giving us advises and support.
 Without God's help and POR whom God used as an instrument, I will not be here telling my testimony of success. more...